cardano-foundation/CIPs/CIP-0086/README.md

 that only send ADA from an oracle address (main or update, as appropriate), to prevent unforeseen interactions with other mechanisms that may have negative consequences.
-This requirement was removed for a two reasons.
+This requirement was removed for two reasons.
 First, the reasoning above does not establish any specific issues with other transaction types.
 Second, it is too restrictive and creates unnecessary additional transactions for long sequences of updates,